How 1% Down Payment Mortgage Programs Work

 - VA loan limits apply

 - Applies to purchase mortgages and refinancings for primary residences with one-to-four units

 - VA mortgages are offered by traditional lenders such as banks, mortgage banks, mortgage brokers and credit unions

-- View INTEREST RATES for VA lenders in your area
+- View VA Mortgage Rates for lenders in your area

 USDA Home Loan Program

 - The USDA home loan program enables individuals to buy homes located in rural areas or small communities with no down payment

 - The property must be located in a USDA-designated rural area

 - USDA income limits apply

 - Applies to purchase mortgages and refinancings for single family primary residences